Jack Thompson (activist)

-John Thompson is an American activist and disbarred attorney.
+John Bruce Thompson (born July 25, 1951) is an American activist and disbarred attorney.
 As an attorney, Thompson focused his legal efforts against what he perceives as obscenity in modern culture.
 Thompson gained recognition as an anti-video game activist, criticizing the content of video games and their alleged effects on children.
 He also targeted rap music and radio personality Howard Stern.

-Thompson's legal career was further recognized for his actions against The Florida Bar, including challenging its constitutionality in 1993.
+Thompson's legal career was further recognized for his actions against the Florida Bar, including challenging its constitutionality in 1993.
 In 2008, he was permanently disbarred by the Supreme Court of Florida for inappropriate conduct, including making false statements to tribunals and disparaging and humiliating litigants.

 Background

-Thompson grew up in Cleveland, Ohio, attended Cuyahoga Falls H.S. and attended Denison University.
+Thompson grew up in Cleveland, Ohio, attended Cuyahoga Falls High School and attended Denison University.
 He received media attention when he hosted his own political talk show on the college radio station.
 He then attended Vanderbilt University Law School, where he met his wife, Patricia.
 In 1976, they moved to Florida, where Thompson, working as a lawyer and then a fund-raiser for a Christian ministry, began attending the Key Biscayne Presbyterian Church and became a born-again Christian.
 Thompson admits to having a "colorful disciplinary history" as an attorney.